ocean-data-factory-sweden/kso/README.md

 Once you have been authorized, click on "Interactive Apps" and then "Jupyter".
 This open the server creation options.

 Creating a Jupyter session requires a custom environment file, which is available on our shared drive */mimer/NOBACKUP/groups/snic2022-22-1210/jupter_envs*.
-Please copy this file (kso-jupyter.sh) to your **Home Directory** in order to use the custom environment we have created.
+Please copy this file (jupyter-kso.sh) to your **Home Directory** in order to use the custom environment we have created.

 Here you can keep the settings as default, apart from the "Number of hours" which you can set to the desired limit.
 Then choose kso-jupyter.sh from the Runtime dropdown options.